Lapo9/AutocorrelationCUDA/readme.md

 * For scientific purposes it is needed to calculate the autocorrelation up to lag 10000.

-#### First approach
+### First approach
 The first approach to write the algorithm was the trivial one: we tried to calculate `y(n) * y(n-lag)` for each instant in time for each sensor.
 The pro of this approach is that the code is really simple and elegant, the con is that GPUs are fast, but not this fast.
 Indeed, despite the fact that we asked the GPU to perform a series of simple additions and multiplications, the throughput of the GPU wasn't high enough, and we ended up processing data 3000 times slower than our target.
 In numbers, we set-up an environment to calculate the autocorrelation up to lag 10000 of a signal made up of 625000 values.
-We expected the program to take 1 second to execute.
+We expected the program to take 1 second to execute for 1024 sensors (`80MHz / 128`).
 It took 3 seconds, and it analyzed only data from 1 sensor. `3 * 1024` times slower that our goal.

 At this point it was clear that the approach was wrong, so we decided to look for a different way to calculate the autocorrelation of a discrete signal.

-#### Multi-tau approach
+### Multi-tau approach
 [After some research][3], we found out that it was possible to calculate an approximative form of the autocorrelation using a multi-tau approach.
 The fundamental drawback of this technique is that it calculates the by-definition autocorrelation only for lag values smaller than an arbitrary threshold.
 Then it calculates an approximate form of the autocorrelation, and the higher the lag value is, the less precise the corresponding autocorrelation will be.

 The choice of the threshold is critical, since a small threshold guarantees an high throughput, but an higher threshold ensures a more accurate output.
 Ideally, choosing a threshold tending to infinity leads to an algorithm equivalent to the naive one.